Academics

 • Spanish Language/Literacy

-This semester students explore the concept of Structure by being exposed to new language structures and vocabulary.
-They learn key vocabulary to be able to communicate and interact with their peers and understand their surroundings in Spanish.
-We study the theme of Community by getting to know each other, making connections with the people in the classroom and the spaces in the school.
-Students will use the four essential language-learning skills, listening, speaking, reading and writing, in order to expand their vocabulary and grammar skills.
-Specific vocabulary units will pertain to physical traits, objects in the classroom, places in school, subjects at school, days of the week and useful expressions.
-Spanish and Latino architects (Structure and Communication) with The Caribbean and its culture are part of the second-grade curriculum.
+This semester students explore the concept of Structure, gaining exposure to new language for structures and vocabulary.
+They learn key vocabulary to communicate and interact with their peers and understand their surroundings in Spanish.
+Students study the theme of Community by getting to know one another, making connections with the people in the classroom and the spaces in the school.
+Students use the four essential language-learning skills—listening, speaking, reading and writing—to expand their vocabulary and grammar skills.
+Specific vocabulary units pertain to physical traits, objects in the classroom, school places, subjects at school, days of the week and useful expressions.
 Spanish classes are based on creative problem-solving in dynamic groups where outcomes are not always predictable, but ultimately greater than any individual perspective could envision.

 • Technology